nestjs/docs.nestjs.com/content/pipes.md

 Finally, as noted earlier, since this is a **validation pipe** it either returns the value unchanged, or throws an exception.

 The last step is to bind the `ValidationPipe`.
 Pipes can be parameter-scoped, method-scoped, controller-scoped, or global-scoped.
-Earlier, with our Joi-based validation pipe, we saw an example of binding the pipe at the method level.
+Earlier, with our Zod-based validation pipe, we saw an example of binding the pipe at the method level.
 In the example below, we'll bind the pipe instance to the route handler `@Body()` decorator so that our pipe is called to validate the post body.

 ```typescript